w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Have students add complex images to a website, such as charts or diagrams, and ensure they have the required contrast ratio.
 Assess how students understand the contrast requirements for complex images.
-* Practical &mdash; Have students cooperate with developers and content authors to implement a map that can be understood and effectively used by all.
-Assess how students identify the need for text alternatives for complex images and cooperate with other team members to ensure such alternatives are effective.
+* Practical &mdash; Have students collaborate with developers and content authors to implement a map that can be understood and effectively used by all.
+Assess how students identify the need for text alternatives for complex images and collaborate with other team members to ensure such alternatives are effective.

 {% include excol.html type="end" %}